Payday Loan Regulations in Ohio

 To fix this payday loan loophole we recently saw a bipartisan group of Ohio legislatures roll out House Bill 123.
 The goal of this bill was to reign in the loophole which was created with the Ohio Short Term Lender Law.
 Representatives in the Statehouse want to ensure credit is still available for those with financial emergencies.
 The Fairness in Lending Act intends to roll out similar fees and caps as what we saw with the legislation.
 For example, loan amounts have a limit of $1,000.
 With the current setup lenders who act as a Credit Service Organization could get around this limit, but that’s no longer the case.
 Interest rates are also capped at 28% and they can’t be higher than 60% of the loan principal amount.
 Also, borrowers can’t take out loans with many lenders and payoff terms have limits of 365 days.

 While these new regulations were setup a few months ago it remains to be seen how things will end up.
 Many of the largest direct payday lenders in Ohio said they would leave the State.
 But many are still providing cash advances and car title loans under the new limits and terms.
 They say the rate caps limit the amount of money they can make and it’s hard to make a profit, but we will say how things end up over time.
 Some new lenders have begun to offer financing under these new online payday loan regulations.
 We see tech companies that offer installment loans are pushing different lending options over the past few months.
 Many of these services claim they can make a profit with the new rate caps so we’ll see how things turn out.
 Also consider the lenders that will try to avoid the new regulations in Ohio.
 These include payday loan companies that are out of state and don’t want to register as a direct lender with the state of Ohio.
 We know of tribal lenders as well who claim these state laws don’t apply to them as they are a sovereign entity.
-Bottom line, it will take months and years until we know the full effect of House Bill 123.
+Bottom line, it will take years to know the full effect of House Bill 123 on companies that offer Ohio payday loans.
+Rest assured our site editors and staff will continue to stay on top of the new regulatory updates.